xiicloud/sendmail/README.md

 docker run -d --name mta -e MAIL_DOMAIN=mail.example -e DP_USER=xx@example.com -e DP_PASS=123456 nicescale/sendmail
 ```

+- MAIL_DOMAIN

-MAIL_DOMAIN is your mail domain for sendmail service.If sender is noreply@mail.nicescale.com, then you should set MAIL_DOMAIN=mail.nicescale.com
+your mail domain for sendmail service. if sender is noreply@mail.nicescale.com, then you should set MAIL_DOMAIN=mail.nicescale.com

+- DP_USER

-DP_USER is your login user of dnspod.cn
+your login user of dnspod.cn

+- DP_PASS

-DP_PASS is your login password of dnspod.cn
+your login password of dnspod.cn

+- CHECK_INTERVAL

+interval time to check if public ip is changed and update it automatically, just ddns function. if set to 0, then no check.

 The dnspod api is called over https, dont worry about your password leak.

-This docker will setup a MTA service, and set TXT domain record in dnspod.cn automatically.Further more, we will support dkim/tls/http.
+This docker will setup a MTA service, and set TXT domain record in dnspod.cn automatically.

+Further more, we will support dkim/tls/http.

 ## Usage